 - 150 ml freshly squeezed orange juice from 1 – 2 oranges

-- 2 teaspoon grated orange zest from 1 – 2 oranges
+- 2 teaspoons grated orange zest from 1 – 2 oranges

 - ¼ teaspoon mixed spice optional